ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 ### 12.)
 Cleanup (Optional)

 If you are desperate to restore some space on your hard drive after installing Listo, you can go to "Listo Install Location/downloads" and delete everything to cut Listo's size.
 Note, however, that if you ever want to update Listo that Wabbajack will have to re-download _everything_ again rather than just updated and new mods.

+### 13.)
+Updating Listonomicon

+When updating Listo, follow the same install method you are comfortable with (finding the list via the gallery, or downloding an updated .wabba from Nexus).
+Point Wabbajack at the same install location and overwrite.
+Any mods that have not changed should not have to be re-downloaded, meaning updating is much faster (unless you deleted your Downloads folder to save hard drive space, then you need to redownload everything).
+After updating, go to %AppData%\Local\Larian Studios\Baldur's Gate 3 and delete the LevelCache folder.